-By Lori Fredrich Senior Food Writer, Dining Editor, Podcast Host Published Aug 08, 2022 at 10:02 AM
+By Lori Fredrich Senior Food Writer, Dining Editor Published Aug 06, 2024 at 1:02 PM

 This combination of sweet and savory picks dates back to 2016, the very first year I reviewed a batch of new foods from the Wisconsin State Fair.
-And while many things have changed, and plenty of foods have come and gone, these winners are still being served in 2022.
+And while many things have changed, and plenty of foods have come and gone (including my all-time-favorite deep-fried olives, which have disappeared from the fair as of this year), these winners are still being served in 2024.

 My guess is there’s good reason for that.
 These picks are listed in no particular order, since they were all worth eating.